Must-have macOS security, productivity, and performance utilities | ZDNet

 Amphetamine is a little app that lives in your menu bar and allows you to quickly and easily override your energy saver settings and keep your Mac awake.

 If you need a simple on/off switch for the power settings, this is your app.
 Need more control over power saving features?
-This is also your app!$0 at Mac App Store
+This is also your app!View Now at Mac App Store

 Parallels Access